A needle in a haystack.

 4. Do your keyword mapping

-The next step of the SEO research checklist is to assign different kinds of keywords to different sections of your websites.
+The next step of the SEO keyword research checklist is to assign different kinds of keywords to different sections of your websites.

 The transactional/ commercial keywords are best for your product/ service/ landing pages.
 For example, the ones you saw in the auto repair list above.